₱21,185 Find Cheap Flights from Southeast Asia to Israel

 • How many cities have direct flights to Israel?

-From Southeast Asia, there are direct flights to Israel from 1 city.
-This city is Bangkok and there are 47 direct flights each week.
+From Southeast Asia, there are direct flights to Israel from 2 cities.
+The city with the most direct flights is Bangkok, with 52 direct flights each week.

 • How many direct flights to Israel are there each day?